I. Identity and contact details of the data controller

 1. Purpose of data processing

 The purpose of using technically necessary cookies is to ensure the functionality of our website.
-Some functions of our website cannot be offered without the use of cookies.
-For these, it is necessary that the browser is recognized even after a page change.

 • Analysis